ElementsProject/peerswap/docs/signetguide_cln.md

 lightning-cli peerswap-swap-out [amt] [short_channel_id] lbtc
 ```

 Note: The asset could also be `btc`.
-This will perform the swap on the bitcoin signet rather than the liquid testnet.
+This will perform the swap on the Bitcoin signet rather than the Liquid testnet.